SonarLint offers a fully-integrated user experience in Eclipse-based IDEs. After installing the plugin issues will be

-SonarLint analysis is automatically triggered by a builder (in short: when a file is modified) and also when you open a file.
+SonarLint analysis is automatically triggered by a resource change listener (in short: when a file is modified) and also when you open a file.

 If you want to disable the automatic analysis go to project properties: Right click on the project -> SonarLint and uncheck "Run SonarLint automatically"

 If automatic analysis is disabled you can manually run SonarLint analysis using context menu on file: